Explore type dependency diagram

 There are also several ways to add items to the diagram:

-- In the details pop-up, click on any related type to add it, or use the Add all used types to the diagram, Add all usages to the diagram, Add all base types, and Add all immediate inheritors links to add multiple types.
+In the details popup, click any related type to add it, or use the Add all used types to the diagram, Add all usages to the diagram, Add all base types, and Add all immediate inheritors links to add multiple types.

 On the type details popup, you will see which types the given types uses, where the type is used, inherited types, types use in constructor parameters and more.